qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 -->

-In case of documents retrieval, we care more about the search results quality and time is not a huge constraint.
+In the case of document retrieval, we care more about the search result quality and time is not a huge constraint.
 There is a bunch of search engines that specialize in the full-text search we found interesting:

 - https://github.com/quickwit-oss/tantivy - a full-text indexing library, written in Rust.
 Have a great